dutes/ci_portfolio_three/README.md

 The primary objective of this project is to create an engaging and user-feiendly text-based BlackJack game that can be played interactively in a terminal window.
 The game aims to provide a seemless and enjoyable experience for users with clear instructionsm intuitive and engagine gameplay and promt and accurate feedback on their actions.

 #### User needs:
-* Entertianment: Users seek an enjoyable and challenging card game that can be played in short sessions.
+* Entertainment: Users seek an enjoyable and challenging card game that can be played in short sessions.
 * Clarity: Users need clear instructions and feedback to understand the out come of their actions.
 * Progress Tracking: Users want to keep track of progress or successess, the highscores table is a means of doing this.